xenobiasoft/depenmock/README.md

 # DepenMock
-A C#, NUnit framework that can automatically mock your SUT (system under test) dependencies.
+A C#, testing library that can automatically mock your SUT (system under test) dependencies.

 ## Setting Up the Test Container